Get insider access

 • Variety of models and sizes.

 LG has a variety of options available, including ultrawide displays.
-From anything in the 24- to 32-inch range or 34-inch to even 45-inch ultrawide models, you can find any size that you prefer if you're looking for the best LG ultrawide monitor.
+From anything in the 24- to 32-inch range or 34-inch to even 45-inch ultrawide models, you can find any size that you prefer.

 • Great gaming features.

-Since LG mainly focuses on gaming, most of their monitors offer fast refresh rates and excellent motion handling.
-Their options also tend to have a faster response time than the competition.
+Since LG mainly focuses on gaming, most of their monitors offer fast refresh rates, and they also tend to have better motion handling than the competition.

 • OLED displays.